Lower Manhattan Coastal Resiliency: History

 After Sandy, Governor Andrew Cuomo and Mayor Michael Bloomberg differed on their preferred infrastructure responses, with Cuomo favoring a storm barrier to protect the entire estuary, and Bloomberg localized protection for Lower Manhattan inspired by Battery Park City.
 Several studies have been commissioned since, including the BIG U from Bjarke Ingels Group for a semi-circle of berms that would allow small-scale controlled floods, in contrast with the more ambitious seawall proposals.
 Their 2014 plan largely involved constructing a series of berms in Lower Manhattan, inland from the shoreline. but has been deemed inadequate in parts and too costly to maintain.

-Bloomberg's 2013 concept of "Seaport City" has been replaced by the FiDi-Seaport plan, as part of the wider LMCR initiative by the De Blasio administration.
+Bloomberg's 2013 concept of "Seaport City" has been replaced by the Financial District and Seaport Climate Resilience Plan, as part of the wider LMCR initiative by the De Blasio administration.
 It updates the BIG U with more substantial land reclamation that could be funded and finished, avoiding the occasional temporary flooding of the earlier plan and its maintenance costs.
-Initial plans focus on landfilling and building up East River Park.
+Initial plans focused on landfilling and building up East River Park, where construction began in 2022.

+In 2022, the Battery Park City Authority announced plans to demolish and rebuild Wagner Park in Battery Park City as part of the LMCR project.
+A groundbreaking for a LMCR barrier at Battery Park took place in May 2024.